ArkaStark/Algorithm/README.md

 Algorithms and Data Struchture problems and their applications.
+C++, Python.